ringo/ringojs.org/site/tutorial/stickapp.md

 Constructing the response object manually is cumbersome and error-prone.
 The `ringo/jsgi/helper` module provides various methods to create a respone.
 Check out the [jsgi/response API](http://ringojs.org/api/master/ringo/jsgi/response/) for a complete list.

-Instead of creating an object with "body", "headers" and "status" code, we can condense the response creationg down to one line:
+Instead of creating an object with "body", "headers" and "status" code, we can condense the response creation down to one line:

     app.get('/*', function(request) {
        return response.html('Hello World');